 The Peoria Film and Media Production Office is dedicated to partnering with your production company or project and ensuring you have access to the right resources for success.
 Our city has a wide variety of filming locations - from an award-winning sports complex to a historic downtown.
 The city has numerous historical buildings and structures dating back to the turn of the 20th century: an old school house, territorial jails, and the magnificent Peoria High School.

 Peoria is also home to the second largest lake in Arizona - Lake Pleasant Regional Park.
-With more than 10,000 acre-feet of crystal-clear water, the lake is a gem within its desert surroundings.
+With more than 10,000 acre-feet of sparkling blue water, the lake is a gem within its desert surroundings.
 The park is equipped with group camping areas, multi-lane boat ramps, restaurants, and other amenities making it the ideal area for film productions.

 If you would like more information about filming requirements and locations, contact David Valenzuela, Chief Business Attraction Officer, at 623-773-5121 or firstname.lastname@example.org